MohammedBendahrass/Lab1/README.md

 ## Dataset

-The dataset used is available on Kaggle: [https://www.kaggle.com/datasets/dgawlik/nyse](#New York Stock Exchange Data).
+The dataset used is available on Kaggle: [New York Stock Exchange Data](https://www.kaggle.com/datasets/dgawlik/nyse).
 It contains historical stock price data and various fundamental indicators for companies listed on the NYSE.
 This data serves as the basis for both exploratory data analysis and model development.

 ## Project Workflow
 ### Exploratory Data Analysis (EDA)